 What upgrades are coming to The Platinum Card?

-Now that you have a grasp of what the card offers before the March 30 upgrade, I can dig into the rewards and perks new and current cardholders can expect.
-Yes, you read that correctly — current cardholders will also receive all of these perks, starting March 30.
-In addition to the perks and rewards described above, the upgraded Platinum Card will earn cardholders 5X points for eligible hotel stays booked through American Express Travel, up to $200 back in annual Uber credits for rides within the U.S. as well as Uber VIP status where it’s available and a handful of other perks.
+Now that you have a grasp of what the card offers before the March 30, 2017 upgrade, I can dig into the rewards and perks new and current cardholders can expect.
+Yes, you read that correctly — current cardholders will also receive all of these perks, starting March 30, 2017.
+In addition to the perks and rewards described above, the upgraded Platinum Card will earn cardholders 5X points for eligible hotel stays booked through American Express Travel, up to $200 back in annual Uber credits for rides within the U.S. as well as Uber VIP status where it’s available.
+On top of that, new cardholders will now earn 60,000 bonus points when they spend $5,000 on purchases in the first 3 months of card membership, and they’ll get a number of added perks.
 These include the ability to add complimentary (no annual fee) additional Gold Cards to a Platinum Card membership and access to a new Global Dining Collection, which gives members access to one-of-a-kind dining experiences, exclusive reserved seating, culinary events and more.

 Some of the current perks are also expanding, including access to the Global Lounge Collection, which has Hong Kong and Philadelphia Centurion Lounges opening later this year, and access to more of American Express’ By Invitation Only events.
 Something else that’s changing with the card is its annual fee, which is increasing to $550.
 Although you may initially have sticker shock, you’ll want to note that the $550 annual fee is easily balanced out (and then some) by the card’s perks, like the $200 Uber credit, the $200 airline fee credit, the $100 credit for Global Entry and the complimentary benefits for Fine Hotel and Resort bookings through American Express Travel (with an average value of $550) — note that we didn’t even dig into the rewards you’ll earn on purchases.
 Rounding out the updates to the card is a new, sleek metal card design; I got to see it in real life, and it’s pretty cool.